Rahulqqq/MERN-Project/README.md

 Installation
 Clone the repository
 bash
-Copy code

 git clone https://github.com/Rahulqqq/MERN-Project.git

 ## Install dependencies

-Copy code
-npm install
+for Backend : npm i

+For Frontend : npm i

 Set environment variables
-Create a .env file in the root directory of the project and add the following environment variables: makefile
+Create a .env file(config file) in the root directory of the project and add the following environment variables:
-Copy code

 MONGODB_URI=<your-mongodb-uri>
 Seed the database (optional)